telenko/node-mf/Readme.md

+# About
-# Library is a set of webpack plugins which gives support of Module Federation into NodeJS
+Library is a set of webpack plugins which gives support of Module Federation into NodeJS.

-## Usage example with NextJS https://github.com/telenko/node-mf-example
+Usage example with NextJS https://github.com/telenko/node-mf-example

+Here is also my [article](https://mangolik931.medium.com/how-i-implemented-module-federation-in-nodejs-and-did-something-wrong-724642c26da5) about this library.

-## Purpose of creating
+# Purpose of creating
 Release of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) really have made a shift in modern architecture of web applications.
 But what about NodeJS and such frameworks like [Next](https://nextjs.org/)?
 What about SSR?
 I see for now a gap in webpack, so pure ModuleFederation plugin can not be used inside NodeJS environment.
 Muliple examples of NextJS+MF here https://github.com/module-federation/module-federation-examples with NextJS using only client-side rendering or not using remote deployed build at all.

-## What I can propose
+# What can I propose
 I have implemented 2 plugins for webpack:
 1) **NodeAsyncHttpRuntime** - Plugin which should be used on a remote side to build remote scripts for NodeJS.
 But the main key of plugin is resolution of modules - it is done via http requests, so NodeJS can dynamically resolve child modules, load them and perform.
 2) **NodeModuleFederation** - Plugin is wrapper around origin WebpackModuleFederation plugin and adds NodeJS specific resolution of remote modules (same thing: resolution is done via http requests)

-## Getting started
+# Getting started
 ### 1) On remote library:

   1.1) Install package (remote can be either pure JS application or NodeJS application - doesn't matter)